How Do We Actually Change? | Interweaving Good Process With Content

 As we find ourselves, we find our way to others.
 As we bond with ourselves, our capacity to bond with others increases.
 As we accept ourselves, we can more readily accept others.
 As we come to love ourselves, so we come to experience love — to give and receive love — with others.
 As we reflect back, we come to realize there is nothing more important in our lives than to pursue our own growth — to come forth into the light of who we are and who we can be.
 There is nothing more important than to dedicate our selves to our capacity to love, to living a life of compassion, and to pursue knowing ourselves with tenacity

-To do this we need far more than good content; we need process.
+To make personal change we need far more than good content; we need process.

 1. Awareness